sboger/m5-prop-gun-sight/README.md

+# OLD VERSION!!!
+SEE https://github.com/sboger/nextgen-ai-prop-gun-sight for the Next Gen version!

 # m5-prop-gun-sight
 Prop Gun Sight using M5 Core and M5-Camera-X or M5-Camera-F. Based originally on the M5Stack UART example, but is full-screen and has prop graphics.
 M5-Camera steaming over grove connector to M5-Core.
 M5-Camera powered by M5-Core.